WiamSkakri/wiamskakri.nyc/README.md

 ## License

-This project is open source and available for reference.
-Feel free to use the code as inspiration for your own portfolio.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact